OLTP

 create, read, update or delete to determine the level of access of the schema object that the users with the selected role can access.

-object type: database, schema, table/view or column to determine what kind of object the roles have access to.
+object type: determine what kind of object the roles have access to.
 These fields are case sensitive; ensure they exactly match the names of the corresponding repository objects.

 Click Save.